Interblockchain/BasicContract/javascript/README.md

 # Basic Contract
-A small library which interfaces the actions of the basic Transledger C++ contract deployed on various EOS chains.
+A small library that interfaces the actions of the basic Transledger C++ contract deployed on various EOS chains.
-In order to do so, we must first login into a wallet using the [eos-transit package](https://github.com/eosnewyork/eos-transit/tree/master/packages/eos-transit#basic-usage-example) and gain the required authorities for teh accounts performing the actions.
+To do so, we must first log in into a wallet using the [eos-transit package](https://github.com/eosnewyork/eos-transit/tree/master/packages/eos-transit#basic-usage-example) and gain the required authorities for the accounts performing the actions.
 They are all bunched here for easy access, easy modification and to give a uniform convention for the different recurrent quantities.

 #Installation